Tushar-bansall/Realtime-Chat-App/README.md

 🎥 Live Demo
 🔗 https://realtime-chat-app-czmt.onrender.com

-💬 Start chatting, make video calls, and stay connected – all in real time with BuzzChat! 🚀
+💬 Start chatting, make video calls, and stay connected – all in real time with ZappChat! 🚀